Photo

 So here is Moses’ account of the creation.
 In very simple terms, but in the exact sequence that modern scientists believe these things happened.
 So it begs the question: How did a man living thousands of years ago, with no modern technology come to this knowledge.
 We can only assume that someone who had this knowledge must have told him and the most logical explanation seems to be that the one who had this knowledge was the one who did the creating.
 Think about it.

-9. over 2 years ago on Frazz
+9. almost 3 years ago on Frazz

 When you read the scriptural account of the creation of this world, it is interesting that the sequence of events described by Moses in the book of Genesis is the same sequence agreed upon by most scientists.